 When asked if the treatment of Manafort by the FBI amounts to political persecution of a close associate of the president's, Maloni responded: "That's certainly what it seems to be."

 Maloni says CNN told him that their FBI sources said that neither FISA warrant had turned up anything on Manafort that was "worthy of a case," and that CNN employees had mentioned a particular memo they had seen that contained these words.

 Manafort joined the Trump campaign in March of 2016 to serve as convention manager — not to manage the Republican National Convention, but to ensure that Donald Trump secured the Republican nomination at the convention.
-Longtime Trump adviser Roger Stone, a lifelong friend of Manafort's, said at the time that Manafort was one of only a small handful of people working in American politics who had the experience and the knowledge to do the job — and that he was quite literally, among that small group, "The Best."
+Longtime Trump adviser Roger Stone, a lifelong friend of Manafort's, said at the time that Manafort was one of only a small handful of people working in American politics who had the experience and the knowledge to do the job — and that he was quite literally, among that small group, "the best."

-Manafort ensured that Trump won on the first ballot at the convention, avoiding a floor fight, which could have ended with another candidate winning the nomination.
-After campaign manager Corey Lewandowski was fired in June, Manafort had become the de facto campaign manager and continued in that role into August when he resigned, saying the stories about his political consulting work for former Ukrainian President Viktor Yanukovych had become too much of a distraction for the campaign.
+Manafort ensured that Trump won on the first ballot at the convention, avoiding a floor fight, which could have ended with another candidate's winning the nomination.
+After campaign manager Corey Lewandowski was fired in June, Manafort had become the de facto campaign manager and continued in that role into August when he resigned, saying that the stories about his political consulting work for former Ukrainian President Viktor Yanukovych had become too much of a distraction for the campaign.

 The revelations last week that Manafort has been under surveillance have stunned political observers, as they seem to partially vindicate Trump's tweets that President Barack Obama had his "wires tapped" in Trump Tower.